Speculative Decoding

 Do following two steps in parallel.

-2. Run target model once to get distributions of K+1 tokens (No sampling here) Alt text The key algorithm is reject sampling, accept or reject tokens based on values of p/q Alt text
+2. Run target model once to get distributions of K+1 tokens (q(x) only, No sampling here) Alt text The key algorithm is reject sampling, accept or reject tokens based on values of p/q Alt text For the first rejected token $i$, we will reject all the token after it and generate token $i$ since we already have $q(i)$, why waste it?

 2 Medusa